Gitnux/Report 2026

 Training Uptake Interpretation

-Under the training uptake category, the clearest trend is that AI learning is accelerating fastest, with 54% of tech executives investing in AI-related upskilling in 2024, while broader participation remains strong with 56% of employees taking at least one online course in the past year and 47% of EU workers completing education or training over the previous 12 months.
+Training uptake in tech is clearly accelerating, with 54% of executives investing in AI-related upskilling, 56% of employees taking at least one online course in the past year, and 47% of EU workers participating in education or training over the previous 12 months.

 Program Outcomes Interpretation